BokaiZhu/microbiomeFISH/README.md

 Here we will let ARB find candidate sequences that cover > 85% of the Staphylococcus sequences, and hitting 0 sequences outside of the group.

 <p align="center"><img width=50%% src="https://github.com/BokaiZhu/microbiomeFISH/blob/master/media/arb_design.png"></p>

-Hit **Design**, save the resulting .prb file and we are ready for the next step.
+Hit **design** , save the resulting .prb file and we are ready for the next step.

 In some other cases you might want to tolerate a few outgroup hitting, as some outgroup sequence might belong to the target group but not assigned to that taxonomy with enough confident, discussed in the [paper](https://unix.stackexchange.com/questions/26047/how-to-correctly-add-a-path-to-path), or simply one single probe is naturally incabable to cover some target groups without outgroup hitting.
+We will discuss more in the optional section.

-### Part 2 r
+### Part 2 R

 Now you can load your saved .prb file into r for downstream analysis by:
 ```R